dzava/atom-artisan/README.md

   "name": "the name that will appear in the command menu", "command": "the artisan command to run", "needsInput": true,
-  "caption": "the message that will display when asking for input", "showInPanel": true,
+  "caption": "the message that will be displayed when asking for input", "showInPanel": true
-  "panelHeading": ""
 }
 ```

 ### Notes

-- The command will run on the first valid laravel project (a project where artisan exists in the project root).
+- The command will run on the first valid Laravel project (a project where artisan exists in the project root).
 - Commands that require long running processes are not supported (queue:work, serve).